Cyprus Airways (1947–2015): Codeshare agreements

 On 25 July 2011, Cyprus Airways signed a code-share agreement with Virgin Atlantic, allowing the Cypriot market to travel to Boston, New York, Newark, Los Angeles, Manchester, Edinburgh and Aberdeen on flights operated by Virgin using both Virgin and Cyprus Airways flight numbers, with connecting flights at London–Heathrow.
 Services from London Heathrow to Larnaca were operated by Cyprus Airways aircraft with flight numbers both of Cyprus Airways and Virgin Atlantic.

 Fleet

-Prior to the airline's shutdown, Cyprus Airways had a fleet of fourteen Airbus A320 aircraft of an average age of 11.3 years.
+Prior to the airline's shutdown, Cyprus Airways had a fleet of two Airbus A320 and one A330 aircraft averaging 11.3 years.
 All aircraft bore names of Cypriot landmarks and cities.

 Past fleet

 Cyprus Airways operated the following aircraft types:

 Livery

 The airline's livery was an all white fuselage with the words 'CYPRUS AIRWAYS' in blue over the front passenger windows.
 The vertical stabilizer was blue, with yellow lines depicting a galloping Cypriot mouflon, a type of wild sheep only found in Cyprus.
 This logo was also painted on the engines of the aircraft.
 The galloping mouflon logo was designed in 1962 by David Collins on the instruction of BEA.
 The first aircraft to display the mouflon design were De Havilland Comet 4B aircraft by the passenger door entrance.